 Ideally, to make your road trip in Sicily easier, there should be one person driving and the other navigating.
 On my first road trip to Sicily, I did both, and I was exhausted (and I am used to following the maps and driving at the same time).

-21. Car crime safety tips in Sicily
+33. Car crime in Sicily safety tips

 Living in UAE, I do not hesitate to leave my camera equipment in the back seat.
 However, in Sicily, I was not sure if that would be a good idea so I always took it with me when leaving the car.

-Apparently breaking into the vehicle is a quite common thing in Sicily- at least that is what we have heard.
+Apparently breaking into a vehicle is a quite common thing in Sicily- at least that is what we have heard.
 I imagine this is particularly applicable to bigger towns.
 Smaller villages seemed to be quite safe.

 However, not to take chances, we almost never left our belongings even in the boot, let alone in the back seat.
 The only time when we would leave suitcases is when we were in transit from one accommodation to another.
 But our stops mainly included small towns which as I mentioned before seemed to be very safe.